Why Automate?

 Step 4: Fixed Expenditures

 Now that we’ve paid ourselves first, we can automate our bill payments.
-Many of our biggest expenses are relatively stable from month-to-month if not identical.
+Many of our biggest expenses are relatively stable from month to month if not identical.
 Just think about your phone bill, hydro, wifi, rent, insurance, gas, food, gym membership, Netflix, Spotify, and whatever else you may be subscribed to.
-For me, my fixed credit card expenses add up to roughly 1000$ per month not including rent.
-That said, I can automatically put away roughly half of my pay checks to go towards my expenses.
+For me, my fixed credit card expenses add up to roughly 1000$ per month, not including rent.
+That said, I can automatically put away roughly half of my paychecks to go toward my expenses.
 You can automate the payment of most of your fixed expenses by paying with a credit card.
 That way, you can collect rewards, easily track your spending, and have the confidence that you have the money to pay your fixed expenses at the end of each month.
 I personally use Neo‘s credit card since it has no fees and offers great rewards (upwards of 1%) that fit my lifestyle.

 Step 5: Guilt-free Spending